How to Buy Bitcoin in Dubai, UAE

 - Bitcoin ATMs in Dubai

-Bitcoin is not considered legal tender in Dubai, which means it’s not a legally enforceable means of payment, like the dirham.
+Bitcoin is not considered legal tender in Dubai, which means it’s not a legally enforceable means of payment like the dirham.
 Despite this, the country is actively working to incorporate blockchain technology as a staple of the economic system.
-The government hopes to transfer half of the nation’s transactions onto a blockchain platform by 2021.

-Dubai is a social hub, so it makes a lot of sense that the majority of Bitcoin communities would be meeting personally, as opposed to an online presence.
-To find people you can discuss Bitcoin with, visit these pages:
+Dubai is a social hub, so it makes a lot of sense that the majority of Bitcoin communities would be meeting in person as opposed to online.
+To find people you can discuss Bitcoin with in Dubai, visit these pages:

-- The local meetup groups are a promising place to start if you are interested in meeting other Bitcoin enthusiasts or opportunities to trade with other people.
+- Local Meetup groups are a promising place to start if you are interested in meeting other Bitcoin and cryptocurrency enthusiasts.
+Some popular choices are:

-Among the first cryptocurrency exchanges in Dubai, BitOasis has grown to become one of the largest cryptocurrency exchanges in the Middle East.
+BitOasis is among the first cryptocurrency exchanges in Dubai.
+It has grown to become one of the largest cryptocurrency exchanges in the Middle East.
 Since 2015, this company has provided its clients with a cryptocurrency wallet and exchange services.

-The fee structure for fiat-crypto pairs starts with 0.25% for makers and goes as low as 0.05% for high volume trades.
+The fee structure for fiat-crypto pairs starts at 0.10% for makers and goes as low as 0.055% for high-volume trades.
 You can read the entire fee structure here.